elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 </div>
 ```

 Elementor had previously utilized unoptimized markup.
-Nowadays, the only websites with unoptimized markup are those that have deactivated the "Optimized DOM" feature.
-When enough addons have embraced this feature, Elementor will activate it on all websites.
+Nowadays, all Elementor and Elementor Pro widgets use optimized markup.
+Elementor provided a transition period for external developers to adopt the optimized widget markup.

 ### Wrapping Elements

-The number of wrapping elements that each widget needs is up to the widget developer.
+The number of wrapping elements required for each widget is determined by the widget developer.
+Elementor provided a transition period for external developers to adopt the optimized widget markup.

-If it's a legacy widget that requires both `<div>` wrappers, as it requires the inner `.elementor-widget-container` wrapper, add the following method to the widget:
+Legacy widgets that require both `<div>` wrappers, including the inner `.elementor-widget-container` wrapper, use the following method in the widget:

 ```php
 public function has_widget_inner_wrapper(): bool {
 	return true;
 }
 ```

-If it's a new widget that can work with only the outer `<div>` wrapper, without the inner `.elementor-widget-container` wrapper, add the following method to the widget:
+New widgets that can work with only the outer `<div>` wrapper, without the inner `.elementor-widget-container` wrapper, use the following method in the widget:

 ```php
 public function has_widget_inner_wrapper(): bool {